Origin of Neutrino Masses on the Convex Cone of Positivity Bounds

+In this {\it letter}, we study the seesaw models of neutrino masses and establish for the first time the cone structure for the WC space of dim-8 operators containing $L$ and $H$.
+New positivity bounds on the $LLHH$ dim-8 operators are obtained, which are universal and accessible to future lepton colliders.
+We also solve the inverse problem to extract the UV information in the positivity region with the convex optimization algorithm.

-where ${\cal L}^{}_{\rm SM}$ stands for the SM Lagrangian, $d > 4$ the mass dimension of the operator ${\cal O}^{(d)}_i$, $n^{}_d$ the total number of $d$-dimensional operators, $C^{(d)}_i$ the corresponding WCs, and $\Lambda$ the cutoff scale.
-In this letter, we focus on the WCs $C_i^{(8)}$ of dim-8 operators $O_i^{(8)}$, which contribute to the second derivative of the forward 2-to-2 amplitudes ${\cal M}^{}_{ij \to kl}(s,t \to 0)$ with respect to $s$ (where $s,t $ are the ordinary Mandelstam variables, the indices $i,j,k,l$ refer to the low-energy particles, including particle species, polarizations and quantum numbers).
-To extract $C_i^{(8)}$'s, we introduce a rank-4 tensor $M^{ijkl}$ as follows
+\prlsection{Framework}{.} We focus on the second derivative of the forward 2-to-2 amplitudes ${\cal M}^{}_{ij \to kl}(s,t \to 0)$ with respect to $s$ (where $s,t $ are the ordinary Mandelstam variables, and the indices $i,j,k,l$ refer to the low-energy particles, including particle species, polarizations and quantum numbers), and introduce the tensor